 - Don't use antacids that have a lot of calcium in them.
 Look for antacids that have magnesium.
 Ask your provider which ones are OK.

-- Ask your doctor what medicines and herbs are safe for you to take.
+- Ask your provider what medicines and herbs are safe for you to take.

-- If your doctor prescribes medicines to help keep your calcium level from getting too high again, take them the way you're told to.
-Call your doctor if you have any side effects.
+- If your provider prescribes medicines to help keep your calcium level from getting too high again, take them the way you're told to.
+Call your provider if you have any side effects.

 - Stay active when you get home.
 Your provider will tell you how much activity and exercise are OK.

 You will probably need to get blood tests after you go home.